-2021 CAMPUS SECURITY REPORT AND FIRE SAFETY REPORT1 I. Introduction II.
+2022 CAMPUS SECURITY REPORT AND FIRE SAFETY REPORT 1 I. Introduction 4 II.
 Reporting Crimes and Emergencies III.
-Security and Access to Campus Facilities and Residences IV.
-Advisory Committee on Campus Security V. Programs to Encourage Crime Prevention and Security VI.
-Campus Crime Statistics VII.
-Disclosures to Alleged Victims of Crimes of Violence or Sexual Offenses VIII.
-Statement on Sexual Assault IX.
-Resources for Victims X. Reporting on Bias and Hate Related Crimes XI.
-Missing Person Procedures XII.
-Crime Statistics and Incident Data 2019-2021 XIII.
-Statement on Drug and Alcohol Abuse Joan and Sanford I. Weill Medical College and Weill Graduate School of Medical Sciences nent on Drug and Alcohol Abuse 2021 ANNUAL FIRE SAFETY REPORT27 Sectio on 1 - Description of each Student Housing Facility Fire Safety System Sectio on 2 - Number of Fire Drills during the previous Calendar Year on 3 - Policies or Rules on Portable Electrical Appliances, Smoking, and Open Flames in a Student ing Facility Sectio on 4 - Procedures for Student Housing Evacuation in the Case of a Fire on 5 - Policies regarding Fire Safety Education and Training Programs provided to the Students and oyees
+Security and Access to Campus Facilities and Residences 6 IV.
+Advisory Committee on Campus Security 8 V. Programs to Encourage Crime Prevention and Security 8 VI.
+Campus Crime Statistics .
+12 VIII.
+Statement on Sexual Assault .
+13 IX.
+Resources for Victims .
+17 X. Reporting on Bias and Hate Related Crimes .
+18 XI.
+Missing Person Procedures .
+20 XII.
+Crime Statistics and Incident Data 2020-2022 .
+20 XIII.
+Statement on Drug and Alcohol Abuse .
+24 Joan and Sanford I. Weill Medical College and Weill Graduate School of Medical Sciences ment on Drug and Alcohol Abuse .
+24 2022 ANNUAL FIRE SAFETY REPORT .
+27 Section on 1 - Description of each Student Housing Facility Fire Safety System .
+29 Section on 2 - Number of Fire Drills during the previous Calendar Year .
+30 on 3 - Policies or Rules on Portable Electrical Appliances, Smoking, and Open Flames in a Studening Facility Section on 4 - Procedures for Student Housing Evacuation in the Case of a Fire .31 on 5 - Policies regarding Fire Safety Education and Training Programs provided to the Students an oyees Section on 6 - List of the Titles of each Person or Organization to which Students and Employees should

-Appendix B - Campus Fire Log and Fire Statistics .
-38 Appendix A -Student Housing Facility Fire Protection System Description .37 Section 8 - Fire Statistics .
-36 Section 7 - Plans for Future Improvements in Fire Safety, if determined necessary by the Institution .
-35 Section 6 - List of the Titles of each Person or Organization to which Students and Employees should Report that a Fire Occurred .
-35
+Appendix B - Campus Fire Log and Fire Statistics 38 Appendix A -Student Housing Facility Fire Protection System Description 37 Section 8 - Fire Statistics 36 Section 7 - Plans for Future Improvements in Fire Safety, if determined necessary by the Institution 35 Report that a Fire Occurred 35